collapsed-stacks/startups/questions/987/blogging-while-doing-a-startup-waste-of-time.md

 - posted by: [John Barbour](https://stackexchange.com/users/3162731/john-barbour) on 2014-10-22
 - score: 0

-<p>Look at developers.airbnb.com, many of the big web names have blogs about their business model or technical issues.
+Look at developers.airbnb.com, many of the big web names have blogs about their business model or technical issues.
 Just remember who you will want the audience to be and write coherently.
-I'm prototyping an electronic device that will allow a new business model, but the model will take participation from others before it's real value is obvious, so I'm writing to generate interest from early adopters.</p>
+I'm prototyping an electronic device that will allow a new business model, but the model will take participation from others before it's real value is obvious, so I'm writing to generate interest from early adopters.

 ## Answer 4022